Norfolk Sailor accused of selling guns to cousin in New Jersey

 They said the next day in Orange, New Jersey, police responded to a shots fired call.
 An unknown person was arrested and police traced the gun back to the Trejorojas.

-It states they also found the four other guns after the executed a search warrant in March 2018.
+It states they also found the four other guns after police executed a search warrant in March 2018.

 “That’s a serious offense going across state lines,” said Legal Analyst Sonny Stallings with the Stallings Law Group.
 “The feds are cracking down with so much going on with guns.”

-All three were arrested for gun related charges.
+All three were arrested for gun-related charges.

 Federal prosecutors say conspiracy to deal firearms without a license carries a maximum potential penalty of five years in prison and a $250,000 fine.